Who we are

 Nicholas Berry - Trustee

-Nicholas Berry works as a consultant in the music industry, and is the trust's treasurer.
+Nicholas Berry works in the City as a media and entertainment lawyer, and is the trust’s treasurer.
 He is based in London but maintains a strong link with the countryside, in particular long distance walking.

 Sally Eaton - Trustee